 360 degree reviews can be tricky to get right.
 If you’re asking a group of colleagues for their feedback about a particular employee, you need to be sure to create questions that work across the workplace hierarchy.

 Furthermore, all organisations have unique values and characteristics, so you should always adjust your feedback forms to suit yours, which you can achieve by using the right 360 degree feedback software and adapting templates to suit individual needs.
-And consider that these sample questions are more of a guide than a set-in-stone template of how to carry out such review.
+And consider that these 360 degree feedback sample questions are more of a guide than a set-in-stone template of how to carry out such review.
 For an example of a case study, have a look at how the Munich Leadership Group uses Netigate for its 360° evaluations.

 When distributing 360 degree surveys, be sure to add a detailed explanation of who is being reviewed and what type of feedback is desired.
 For example:

 Please find the attached questions for the 360 Review for “Employee X.” Respond to the questions below by providing a ranking on the scale based on your individual interactions with the employee.